Malcolm-Abbott/rc0124-code-solutions/react-modal/react-modal-quiz-notes.md

 - How do you manipulate child components in React?

+By passing props to them so that the parents can pass down callback functions or data to operate on.

 - How can you render nested JSX elements in React?

+With the children prop.

 ## Notes